simonmichael/hledger/hledger/hledger.m4.md

 ### Commodity display style

-For the amounts in each commodity, hledger chooses a consistent display style.
+For the amounts in each commodity, hledger chooses a consistent display style to use in most reports.
 (Except for [price amounts](#prices), which are always displayed as written). <!-- ? -->
 The display style is inferred as follows.